 How do I get on the electoral roll?

 The first thing to do is check to see if you’re on the register.
-You do this by getting in touch you’re your local council.
-You can't check the electoral roll online, but you will be able to can find the contact details of your local Electoral Registration Officer by visiting the Your Vote Matterswebsite.
+You do this by getting in touch with your local council.
+You can't check the electoral roll online, but you can find the contact details of your local Electoral Registration Officer.

 Once you’ve registered to vote or updated your details, the new information should appear on your credit report.
 If it hasn’t within a few days, you should contact the credit reference agency.